EXPENSIVE ASTRO MIRACLE FILTER?

 But what is so interesting and so good about this filter?
-Well, the name of the filter will sort of explain itself – Astro Light Pollution Resistant (LPR) filter.
-In most modern cities, you will not see the stars because the night skies are concealed by light pollution from the city lights.
+Well, the name of the filter sort of explained itself – Astro Light Pollution Resistant (LPR) filter.
+In most modern cities, we cannot see the stars because the night skies are concealed by light pollution from the city lights.

-The Astro LPR filter will supposedly filter off (some of) the light pollution off the street lamps and city lights, revealing the stars like magic.
-This is like an astro-photographer’s dream come true, but does it really work?
+The Astro LPR filter will supposedly filter off (some of) the light pollution of the street lamps and city lights, revealing the stars like magic.
+This is like an astrophotographer’s dream come true, but does it really work?
 Read on to find out!

 |Price||USD 160 to USD 360 (depending on filter size)|

 |Links||Official Website: Kenko Astro LPR Type II